Periodontal (Gum) Disease Treatment

 Medical doctors consider gum disease is an inflammatory condition resulting in bone loss and is considered to be related to other medical problems, such as Rheumatoid Arthritis, Lupus, Psoriasis, Celiac Disease, Thyroid disease, Type 1 diabetes mellitus, Inflammatory Bowel Disorder, Multiple Sclerosis (MS) and etc.

 Periodontal (Gum) Disease is a form of chronic inflammation in a mouth causing the gums to recede, forming pockets between the teeth and gums.
 These pockets trap tartar, plaque, and food debris that eventually lead to infection and abscesses.
 Advanced Periodontal (gum) disease damages the bone that supports teeth and is one of the leading causes of tooth loss in adults. an infection in the spaces between the teeth and gums and around the teeth.
 Periodontal Disease is usually not uncomfortable and is silently damaging the attachment of the gums and bone to the teeth, eventually leading to bone loss.
-If the disease is not treated at this stage, teeth will become loose and require removal by a dentist.
+If the disease is not treated at this stage, teeth will become loose and require removal by a dentist in Lincoln, NE.

 What do I do if I’ve been diagnosed with Periodontal Disease?

 While periodontal disease is not curable, it can be stabilized with the right treatment and thorough and consistent home care.
 Once you have been diagnosed with periodontal disease, the first step will be to have a deep cleaning (scaling and root planning).

 This cleaning typically consists of two appointments where the hygienist will take care of one side of your mouth at a time.
-The anesthetic will be administered to ensure your comfort, and a special cleaning tool will be used to clean the bacteria out of the pockets and then smooth the root of the tooth to help prevent bacteria from adhering to it.
+The anesthetic will be administered to ensure your comfort, and a specific cleaning tool will be used to clean the bacteria out of the pockets and then smooth the root of the tooth to help prevent bacteria from adhering to it.

 Once the right and left side of your mouth has been cleaned, we recommend you come back for periodontal maintenance appointments every four months instead of every six months to help keep your periodontal disease stable.
 With meticulous home care, dental cleanings and check-up with your dentist in Lincoln, NE, you can arrest the disease, and it can remain stable the rest of your life.